opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 This is an experimental feature and is not recommended for use in a production environment.
 {: .warning}

-Add comments to a specific alert, providing additional context or notes related to that alert using the following request.
+Add comments to a specific alert, providing additional context or notes related to that alert, using the following request.

 #### Example request
 ```json